-Recently I’ve found myself tackling rich link unfurling on websites such as Twitter, Facebook, Slack.
+Recently I’ve found myself tackling rich link unfurling on websites such as Twitter, Facebook, and Slack.

 It’s a small thing, but it’s just an extra layer of polish that—along with gratuitous emoji usage—can make you and your site look really 💯.